 Sealed batteries require charging if left for extended non-start periods.
-Arctic Cat recommends trickle charging once a month using a CTEK Battery Maintainer (p/n 5639-418/419).
+Arctic Cat recommends trickle charging once a month.
 Follow the manufacturer's instructions and cautions.

 15. If possible, store the snowmobile indoors.
 Raise the track off the floor by blocking up the back end making sure the snowmobile is secure.
 Loosen the track adjusting bolts to reduce track tension.
 Cover the snowmobile with a machine cover or a heavy tarpaulin to protect it from dirt and dust.